cypress-io/cypress-documentation/content/api/commands/viewport.md

 You can
-[change these default dimensions](/guides/references/configuration#Viewport) by adding the following to your configuration file (`cypress.json` by default):
+[change these default dimensions](/guides/references/configuration#Viewport) by adding the following to your configuration file:

 ```json
 {